How to cycle a Caridina Shrimp Tank

 2. You can add plants at this stage if you are planning on making this a planted tank.

 3. Fill Tank with Pure RO water.

-4. Remineralize RO water using GH+ salt to about 100 TDS.
+4. Remineralize RO water using GH+ salt to about 80 to 100 TDS.

 The GH+ Salt we use can be found here.